josebarrios23/project-student-dashboard-reboot/project-prep.md

 # React Student Dashboard Reboot Project Prep

-Welcome to the React YouTube Project!
+Welcome to the Student Dashboard Reboot!
 We're excited to see you dive into your first Pursuit project as a group.

 Teamwork is vital to any successful developer and this assignment is meant to ensure you're ready to collaborate effectively and make the most of this experience.